How well do your employees understand the big-picture purpose of policies and procedures?

 - Avoid litigation and mitigate risk

 - Prevent, detect and respond to criminal conduct

 Employees Who Understand the Purpose of Policies Are More Likely to Adhere to Them

 When employees have a better understanding of the purpose for policies—and see them being swiftly and consistently enforced—it sends a clear signal about management’s attitudes toward policies and the consequences of their violation.

 It is critical that executives set the tone from the top about the value and the importance of abiding by company policies.
 Clear, consistent messaging from executives, as well as comprehensive employee training and continuing education are essential in creating a robust, effective culture of compliance.

-For a deeper understanding of how to effectively and efficiently manage your organization’s employee handbook, code of conduct, and policies and procedures, The Definitive Guide to Policy Management is your go-to resource.
-Download the ebook for an in-depth review of policy assessment tools, best-practice tips, key considerations and more.
+For a deeper understanding of how to effectively and efficiently manage your organization’s employee handbook, code of conduct, and policies and procedures, Download the Definitive Guide to Policy & Procedure Management.
+It features an in-depth review of policy assessment tools, best-practice tips, key considerations and more.